UNIVERSITY OF WISCONSIN River Falls

-There is only one amphitheatre in Wisconsin’s universities and, indeed, few in the nation.
-The Melvin Wall Amphitheatre grew out of the idea of Prof. Melvin Wall who, as head of the Campus Planning Committee, had a vision for improving the southern part of the campus.
-It included a swamp and the South Fork or “Pete’s Creek.”
+There is only one amphitheatre on Wisconsin’s state universities and, indeed, few in the nation.
+The Melvin Wall Amphitheatre at the University of Wisconsin-River Falls grew out of the idea of Professor Melvin Wall who, as head of the Campus Planning Committee, had a vision for improving the southern part of the campus.
+It included a swamp and the South Fork of the Kinnickinnic River or “Pete’s Creek.”

-Dr. Wall was appointed to an eight-man survey team to study Vietnam’s system of higher education.
+Wall was appointed to an eight-man survey team to study Vietnam’s system of higher education.
 The first such study ever made, it was a joint effort of the government of Vietnam and the U.S. Agency for International Development.
 The team left on Jan.
 2, 1967, and had completed the first phase of the study — a survey of existing conditions — and had made a preliminary report on the second phase — long range needs and implementation.
 All members of the group, along with the pilot, were killed March 25 when their plane crashed into a mountain north of DaNang during turbulent, rainy weather.
-He was granted the Distinguished Alumnus Award, posthumously, at the 1967 Commencement.
+He was granted the Distinguished Alumnus Award, posthumously, at the 1967 commencement.

 In paying tribute to Wall, President Kleinpell said: “In addition to the sense of personal loss his colleagues at the university feel in the death of Melvin Wall, there is also a great loss to the institution.
 Wall devoted 27 years of his life to the university from which he was graduated and had great influence on its students and alumni.
 His interest in the university went beyond the classroom and included all aspects of its welfare.
 As chairman of the campus planning committee, he did much to preserve and enhance the natural beauty of the River Falls campus ...
 Wall was untiring in giving of himself and our only solace is that his death resulted from an important task in which he believed.”